MicrosoftDocs/memdocs/sccm/apps/deploy-use/packages-and-programs.md

             -   **Hidden**: The program runs hidden on client devices.
 Users don't see any installation activity.

-        -   **Program can run**: Specify whether the program runs only when a user is signed in, run only when no user is signed in, or run regardless of whether  a user is signed in to the client computer.
+        -   **Program can run**: Specify whether the program runs only when a user is signed in, only when no user is signed in, or regardless of whether  a user is signed in to the client computer.

         -   **Run mode**: Specify whether the program runs with administrative permissions or with the permissions of the user who's currently signed in.